LukaPavlovic/enigma/README.md

 # enigma
 An enigma emulator based on linux tools
+This application was made as a part of a school project

 Manual in serbian:
 Dobro dosli, ovaj program se iskljucivo moze koristiti u komandnoj liniji (CMD)